s210201122/Self-Supervised-Image-Local-Forgery-Detection-by-JPEG-Compression-Trace/README.md

 ### 3. Due to the characteristics of different datasets, different parameters need to be tried during the binarization process to achieve the results in the paper.
-Of course, if you have a better binarization method, you can try it.
+Of course, if you have a better binarization method, you can try it;

+### 4. The dataset created and used in the paper can be obtained from here: https://pan.baidu.com/s/1gjaetMFOGTr8FZNwTjcw8g   code: tr6d.